nikomatsakis/babysteps/content/blog/2026-06-09-only-bounds.markdown

 ## But `Sized` vs `?Sized` isn't enough for everything we need

 The `Sized` vs `?Sized` design has served us reasonably well but it is also showing its limits.
 It turns out that "value has a statically computable size" vs "each value has a distinct size computable at runtime" doesn't cover all the things you might want.
 For example, `extern` types are types whose values have no known size, even at runtime.
-And then Arm's Scalable Vector Extensions want to describe SIMD types where every value of the type has the same size (unlike `str` and `[T]`, where each value can have a different length) but where that size is not known until runtime.
+And then Arm's Scalable Vector Extension want to describe SIMD types where every value of the type has the same size (unlike `str` and `[T]`, where each value can have a different length) but where that size is not known until runtime.

 ## A richer `Sized` hierarchy